JakeVestal/InteractiveTradeR/README.md

-- If you're a **Mac User**, you'll probably want [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) at some point during your work with InteractiveTradeR or R in general, so you might as well goahead and install it now from the Apple Store.
+- If you're a **Mac User**, you'll probably want [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) at some point during your work with InteractiveTradeR or R in general, so you might as well go ahead and install it now from the Apple Store.

 #### 2. Download and install the latest version of [Trader Workstation](https://www1.interactivebrokers.com/en/index.php?f=16040) (TWS).